|Coordinates:||22.9214 N 77.5850 E|

 - Phase 8 Depiction of military life - marching soldiers with their chiefs on elephants or horses.
 Horses are elaborately decorated.
 Used white color for fill in and red - for outlines.

-- Phase 9 Medieval art up to 11th - 14th century AD.
+- Phase 9 Medieval art up to the 11th - 14th century AD.
 Geometric human figures, designs.
 Used known contemporary symbols.
 Inscriptions.
 Mostly dark green drawings, occasional pale yellow, dark purple and red color was used.
 These crude drawings show degeneration of local art style.
 Here appear also drawings of Ganesh and Nataraja.

 Remnants of historical time